Migrating your local delivery method

 Test your delivery settings for each location after you migrate.
 You can test checkout using postal codes or addresses within your delivery areas to check that the local delivery option is available.

 If you have multiple shipping zones for local delivery rates, then repeat the steps below for each local delivery shipping zone.

 Any local delivery orders that customers place before you migrate to the new local delivery method don't have Local Delivery as the delivery method.
 The delivery method can't be changed.
 These orders aren't included when you filter the orders list using the local delivery tab or filters , or when you fulfill orders using the new local delivery workflows.

 From your Shopify admin, go to Settings > Shipping and delivery.

-Click Manage next to the shipping profile that you want to edit.
+In the Shipping section, click the shipping profile that you want to edit.

 In the Shipping origins section, find the location that uses the local delivery rate.